 Real charts rarely satisfy all three conditions cleanly.
 The astrologer's task is to read the partial form honestly rather than claim or dismiss the full yoga.

-If Venus is the 9th lord and is dignified but not in a Kendra or Trikona, the dharma current is well-supplied with refined Venus-energy, but it lacks visible expression.
+If the 9th lord is dignified but not in a Kendra or Trikona, the dharma current is well-supplied, but it lacks visible expression.
 Such charts often produce a person of refined taste and inherited dharmic standing whose abundance remains more private than public.
-If Venus is in a Kendra or Trikona and is dignified but is not the 9th lord, the chart has a strong Venus current but lacks the specific dharma-Lakshmi linkage; this produces Raja-Yoga-like or Mahapurusha Yoga effects but not classical Lakshmi Yoga.
+If Venus is in a Kendra or Trikona and is dignified but is not the 9th lord and does not connect to it, the chart has a strong Venus current but lacks the specific dharma-Lakshmi linkage.
+This produces Venusian Raja-Yoga-like or Mahapurusha Yoga effects, not the clean Lakshmi Yoga formation.

-If Venus is the 9th lord and is in a Kendra or Trikona but is debilitated or deeply combust, the yoga is structurally present but functionally muted.
-Such charts can still deliver some Lakshmi-flavoured fortune, but the goddess's full grace is constrained by Venus's weakness.
+If the 9th lord is in a Kendra or Trikona but is debilitated or deeply combust, the yoga is structurally present but functionally muted.
+Such charts can still deliver some Lakshmi-flavoured fortune, but the goddess's full grace is constrained by the forming planet's weakness.
 The mature reading describes both the structural promise and the constraining condition together.

 What Lakshmi Yoga Confers